trueos/trueos-docs/trueos-handbook/luminaconfig.rst

 Interface Configuration
 =======================

-The "Interface Configuration" option, seen here as :numref:`Figure %s: Lumina Interface Configuration <lumina31>`, is used to configure the context (right-click menu), desktop icons, and floating panels.
+:guilabel:`Interface Configuration`, as seen in :numref:`Figure %s <lumina31>`, is used to configure the context (right-click menu), desktop icons, and floating panels.

 .. _lumina31:

 .. figure:: images/lumina31.png
    :scale: 100%

+   |lumina| Interface Configuration

-.. note:: The options of "Context Menu and Plugins", "Desktop Icons and Plugins", and "Floating Icons and Plugins" involve modifying and interacting with plugins, which are described at length in the :ref:`Lumina Plugins` chapter of this handbook.
+.. note:: The options of :guilabel:`Context Menu and Plugins`, :guilabel:`Desktop Icons and Plugins`, and :guilabel:`Floating Icons and Plugins` involve modifying and interacting with plugins, which are described at length in the :ref:`Lumina Plugins` chapter of this handbook.

-Click "Context Menu and Plugins" to adjust the appearance of the menu which appears when right-clicking the desktop.
-By default, the context menu includes the following plugins: Terminal, File Manager, Applications, a Separator, and Settings.
+Click :guilabel:`Context Menu and Plugins` to adjust the appearance of the menu which appears when right-clicking the desktop.
+By default, the context menu includes the several plugins: **Terminal**, **File Manager**, **Applications**, a **Separator**, and **Settings**.

-Select "Desktop Icons and Plugins" to modify what appears on the current primary desktop.
-By default, the RSS Reader plugin will appear in the lower right corner.
+Select :guilabel:`Desktop Icons and Plugins` to modify what appears on the current primary desktop.
+By default, the :ref:`RSS Reader` plugin will appear in the lower right corner.

 Many customization options are available after right-clicking an icon on the desktop: